Luthaf/Jumos.jl/doc/simulations/output.rst

 ---------------------

-Adding a new output with custom values, can be done either by using a custom output or by subtyping the ``BaseOutput`` type to define a new output.
-The the former way is to be prefered when adding a *one-shot* output, and the latter when adding an output which will be re-used.
+Adding a new output with custom values, can be done either by using a custom output or by :ref:`subtyping <new-output>` the ``BaseOutput`` type to define a new output.
+The the former wayis to be prefered when adding a *one-shot* output, and the latter when adding an output which will be re-used.

 Custom output
 ^^^^^^^^^^^^^